Adney, Alex — Undergraduate Research Assistant

 Lars Hinrichs is an Associate Professor in English Language and Linguistics at UT Austin.
 His research focuses on issues of language diversity and migration, especially where different varieties of English are involved.
 Having become interested in speakers of Texas German on a field trip to Doss in 2006, he is now researching the substrate influences on the English of Texas Germans.

-Ellen Jones is a graduate student in the Department of Germanic Studies at UT Austin.
+Ellen Jones got her PhD from the Germanic Studies at UT Austin in 2025.
 She joined the project in January 2020 as an additional Graduate Research Assistant.
 Coming to Austin from Vermont, she completed her undergraduate studies in Linguistics and German at the University of Vermont, and was the Outstanding German Senior in 2019.
 Her research interests include sociolinguistics, dialectology, language teaching pedagogy, and language use in media.
 She spent a gap year living in Rhauderfehn, Germany through the American Field Service exchange program.
 While unfamiliar with Texas German, Ellen’s interest in dialects stems from her time in Rhauderfehn living with a family who partially speaks Low German at home.
-Ellen is looking forward to learning more about the TGDP.

 Kearney, James — Research Associate